 On Monday, August 17, 2020, lightning started a wildfire, which was named the 4-5 Fire, north of the junction of Woodward Valley Trail and the Coast Trail.
 On Tuesday, August 18, a second fire, initially named the 4-6 Fire and later renamed the Woodward Fire, was found nearby and, aided by gusty winds, quickly grew in size.
-By Friday, October 9, the Woodward Fire was 100% contained at 4,929 acres in size.
-However, fuels in the interior area of the fire will continue to burn until the winter rains arrive.
-Park personnel are now be in a monitoring operating stance and will shift into suppression repair and emergency repair work over the next several months.
+By Thursday, October 1, 2020, the Woodward Fire was 100% contained at 4,929 acres in size.
+The Woodward Fire was declared out on Tuesday, January 12, 2021.

-Safety reminder: Park visitors and area residents are asked to be mindful of park closures that remain in effect.
-Unburnt fuels in the interior of the fire area will continue to burn and may flare up under favorable weather conditions producing more smoke.
-The fire probably will not be completely extinguished until the park receives rain.
-The fuels that continue to burn are large tree trunks and smoldering fuels that are very difficult to access.
-Compromised trees are falling on a regular basis within the interior and along the perimeter of the fire creating hazards for firefighters.
-While it might not look dangerous, if you were to go into a closed area, and something were to happen to you and you required assistance, everyone might be put in harm's way.
+Safety reminder: Park visitors and area residents are asked to be mindful of closure signs anywhere in the park.
+While it might not look dangerous, if you were to go into a closed area, and something were to happen to you and you required assistance, everyone entering the area to assist you might be put in harm's way.
 Thank you for your continued patience during this extraordinary time!

-Areas closed to all visitors due to the Woodward Fire.
+Areas closed to all visitors due to the Woodward Fire and/or hazard trees.

 Respect the Closures

 Burned Area Emergency Recovery (BAER) activity continues.
 Hazardous conditions, such as hazard trees, still exist.
 Conditions can change rapidly.

 Photos and other multimedia